Do you buy commercial baby food for your baby?

 When you wander down the supermarket baby isle the vast array of commercial baby foods on offer is sometimes a little daunting.
 How do you know if they are nutritious?
+Is baby jar food good or bad?
 Are they healthy choices for your baby?
 Which ones should you choose?
 Are some brands better than others?
-Are pouches better than jars?
-It’s confusing, and so i’m going to give you the facts so you can make an informed choice about whats right for your baby and your family circumstances.
+Are baby pouches better than baby food jars?
+Are they all organic and does it even matter?

 We know from the National Diet and Nutrition survey that 72% of 4 to 9 month old babies have shop-bought baby foods as part of their weaning diet.
 It’s not surprising that most parents opt for these at some point during their baby’s weaning journey, they’re ready made meals, they’re so convenient, you can simply pop a pouch in your changing bag and off you go!

 I’ve found that many baby food purees are not as nutritious as home cooked versions and I urge you to get to know the ingredients lists and nutritional information panel on the back of the packaging so you can see what they contain.

 Baby food meals such as Lamb Tagine, Beef Bolognese or Chicken Casserole tend to be lower in both protein and iron than the equivalent dish you might make from a recipe at home.
 This is because meat, fish and poultry are the most expensive ingredients.

 By law, dishes must contain a minimum amount of the meat, fish or poultry in order to use it’s name in the dish’s title.
 So if the word ‘lamb’ is going to be used there needs to be a minimum amount of lamb in the dish.
 However, manufacturers tend to go for the legal minimum simply to keep costs down.